SummaryRead the full fact sheet

 Skin cancer and sun protection in the workplace

-Outdoor workers and their employers have a shared responsibility to make sure that workers are protected from the sun to minimise the risk of skin cancer.
-Victorian health and safety legislation requires employers, so far as practical, to provide and maintain a healthy and safe working environment, and employees, so far as practical, to adhere to safety practices.
+Outdoor workers and their employers have a shared responsibility to make sure that workers are protected from the sun to minimise the .
+Victorian health and safety legislation requires employers, so far as reasonably practicable, to provide and maintain a healthy and safe working environment, and requires employees to adhere to safety practices.

 Having a comprehensive sun protection program, which includes a range of simple protective measures, can prevent sun-related injuries and reduce the suffering and costs associated with skin cancer – including reduced productivity, morale and financial returns.

 It is recommended that employers implement a range of measures to reduce workers' exposure to UV radiation, such as:

 - Provide information, instruction and training for workers about UV radiation and protection.

 - Provide sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, protective clothing, sunscreen, shade).